Cyblade: Devil's Reign

 During Heatwave's disappearance, Cyblade stepped up as leader, starting by organizing Cyberforce against an attack against a group of possessed teenagers.
 After they were dealt with, she found herself separated from her group and in the company of Elektra in Las Vegas.
 They travelled into the city intending to kill the 'Fire King' who was running the place for Mephisto.
 However, when she discovered this was actually Heatwave, she stopped Elektra and was captured as a result.
 She later succeeded in convincing Heatwave to turn against Mephisto.

 Royal Blood

-In Issue #34, Dominique's resurrected brother Michel informed her that their father had sold many of the people of Chalenne to Cyberdata, and that the corporation had not granted them powers, but merely enhanced and activated latent meta-human powers within each of the SHOCS.
+In Issue #34, Dominique's resurrected brother Michel informed her that their father had sold many of the people of Chalenne to Cyberdata, and that the corporation had not granted them powers, but merely enhanced and activated latent superhuman powers within each of the SHOCS.

 Cyberforce/X-Men

-It was further hinted that the Cyberforce characters were mutants or "meta-humans" in the X-Men/Cyberforce one-shot comic, which united the two most glaringly similar pairs of characters in the X-Men/Cyberforce universes, Wolverine and Ripclaw, and Psylocke and Cyblade.
+It was further hinted that the Cyberforce characters were mutants or superhumans in the X-Men/Cyberforce one-shot comic, which united the two most glaringly similar pairs of characters in the X-Men/Cyberforce universes, Wolverine and Ripclaw, and Psylocke and Cyblade.
 The crossover introduces Ripclaw and Cyblade to two Marvel villain staples, The Hand ninjas and the Sentinels, and takes place in Japan.
-With the two members of Cyberforce captured by the Sentinels, a wandering Wolverine and Psylocke locate and free the two meta-humans, then both teams destroy the Sentinels.
+With the two members of Cyberforce captured by the Sentinels, a wandering Wolverine and Psylocke locate and free them.
+Both teams destroy the Sentinels.